UnicycleBloke/yagl/README.md

-# Yet Another GRF Language
+# Yet Another GRF Language - test mod

 **yagl** is a command line tool, and a script language (called YAGL for maximal ambiguity), for working with OpenTTD and TTDPatch GRF files, as described in the NewGRF specs (link).
 It is basically a codec which performs either of the following operations: